Tutuwaihai/KotlinExamples/README.md

 # KotlinExamples
-These are some of the projects from the examples in the Kotlin book
+These are some of the projects from the examples in the Kotlin book.
+Test text...